Scroll the mousewheel to zoom

 He became a Member of the Institution of Civil Engineers in 1840 and a Member of the Institution of Mechanical Engineers in 1856.
 He served as President for both organisations and was first President of what became the Institution of Gas Engineers.
 For the Mechanical Engineers’ Proceedings, he contributed widely on the subjects of boilers and boiler explosions, engines, pressure gauges and pumping machinery.
 Most importantly, as President, he was responsible for the Institution’s move from its first home in Birmingham, to its present location in London.

 Hawksley was elected a Fellow of the Royal Society in 1878, Britain’s highest scientific honour.
-His son, in memory of his father, initiated the Hawksley lectures from 1913.
+Hawksley dies in 1893 and his son, in memory of his father, initiated the Hawksley lectures from 1913.